The world is coming together to fight coronavirus. It can do the same for the climate crisis - KTVZ

 South Korea, for example, has one of the worst outbreaks outside of China but it moved fast to conduct widespread testing, and in recent weeks its caseloads have stabilized.

-There are concerns that other countries, including the United States and United Kingdom, are waiting too late to act.
+There are concerns that other countries, including the United States and United Kingdom, have been slow to act.
 A recent study by UK epidemiologists predicts that attempts to slow — rather than actively halt, or suppress — the novel coronavirus could overwhelm the number of intensive care hospital beds available and lead to about 250,000 deaths in the UK and more than one million in the US.

 That lesson of preparedness applies to the climate crisis.